singsing215/Cloud-Computing-Project/SPEC.md

 1. The bot will use consume another service other than redis.
 1. The bot will be running on Heroku.
 1. The bot will use git for version controls.
-1. The LINE bot should be written only with Python and its library.
+1. The LINE bot will be written only with Python and its library.
 1. For the query part of finding face mask/cleaning substance, the chatbot will provide some advice on finding mask/cleaning substance, making homemade mask/cleaning substance and predicting when and where the mask/cleaning will arrive.